-Reviewing MSC standards
+Reviewing MSC standards and certification requirements

 For further information please email email@example.com.